o3de/o3de.org/content/docs/user-guide/networking/_index.md

 ---
 linkTitle: Networking
 title: Networking
+description: Learn about the low-level networking stack in Open 3D Engine (O3DE) and the Multiplayer Gem that uses it to provide multiplayer features in games and simulations.
 weight: 950
-description: Learn about the low-level networking stack in Open 3D Engine (O3DE) and the Multiplayer Gem that uses it to provide multiplayer features in games and simulations.
 ---

-With **Open 3D Engine (O3DE)**, you can use either of the following two networking frameworks depending on your needs:
+**Open 3D Engine (O3DE)** provides multiple networking solutions depending on your needs:

 * The `AzNetworking` framework, which provides a low-level networking API.
-* The **Multiplayer Gem** framework, which is built on top of `AzNetworking` and provides multiplayer networking features for games and simulations.
+* The **Multiplayer Gem** framework, which is built on top of `AzNetworking` and uses it to provide multiplayer networking features for games and simulations.
+* The **Remote Tools Gem**, which provides a connectivity solution between O3DE applications for debugging scenarios.
+Refer to the [Remote Tools Gem](/docs/user-guide/gems/reference/debug/remote-tools/) documentation for more information about this Gem.

 ## Networking frameworks